Goodpie-zz/chip-manager-web/README.md

 | success      | Whether the transaction was successful or not (0 or 1)     | TRUE            |
 | data | The data that was returned.
 Will often have sub levels of JSON.      | FALSE            |

+## TODO:

+* Use hashed passwords
+* Use media queries in CSS instead of user agent detector and multiple style sheets
+* Write API reference
+* Tidy up API files and Player functions
+* Make sure everything is suited for use by external applications
+* Change overall theme (maybe light and dark)